-6. Drag and drop the PDF file into the File submission area.
+4. Drag and drop the PDF file into the File submission area.
 Note: Older versions of Internet Explorer do not allow drag and drop of files.
 We recommend that you use Chrome, Firefox or Safari for use with the Perkins Online Data System.

-7. Once the file appears in the file submission area, click Save Changes.
+5. Once the file is visible in the file is visible in the file submission area, click Save Changes.